Personal Injury Lawyer Serving Cooper City

 - MVT-Pedestrian: 82

-When you’ve been hurt because someone else acted unreasonably, the law recognizes your right to seek justice through a personal injury lawsuit.
+If you’ve been hurt because of someone else’s negligent actions, the law recognizes your right to seek compensation through a personal injury lawsuit.
 Typically, such lawsuits are filed under the theory of negligence.
 An accident victim who succeeds in a negligence claim may be able to recover damages for pain and suffering, lost income and benefits, loss of earning capacity, past and future medical expenses, property damage, and any other costs that may apply to his or her specific situation.

 However, before you can recover compensation, you must prove each of the elements of negligence to establish a defendant’s liability.
 Negligence is a failure to use reasonable care that results in damage or injury to another person.
 To show negligence, you must prove that: